-All of us have content residing in different places such as Box, Dropbox, Google Drive, and OneDrive.
+All of us have content residing in different places such as Box, Dropbox, Google Drive, OneDrive and SharePoint.

 How easy would it have been to link all your content repositories with Paperflite?

 Well, that’s exactly what you can do, so you are never far from your content.

 Before integrating with a data source, make sure you’re linked to one of them.
 Let’s see how you can do this.

 Log in to Paperflite.On the homepage, go to Settings, Data Source Management and notice the various data source integration options that we have in the top pane.
 You can link your data in Dropbox, Google Drive, Box, Microsoft OneDrive and SharePoint.

 Assuming you have your assets stored in Google Drive, click on the Google Drive icon.